PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/getversionhistory.md

 ```

-# Get version history for all files in a library
+# Export version history for all files in a library

-Get version history and export it to a csv file.
-The cmdlets loop through all the files in a library.
+Get version history for each SharePoint files and export it to a csv file.
+The cmdlets loop through all the files in a SharePoint library.

 ```powershell